-- Must be residents of Georgia, 62 years of age or older at the time of registration, and must present a birth certificate or other comparable written documentation of age to enable the registrar to determine eligibility. - 2.
+- 1. Must be residents of Georgia, 62 years of age or older at the time of registration, and must present a birth certificate or other comparable written documentation of age to enable the registrar to determine eligibility. - 2.
 May enroll as regular students in courses offered for resident credit on a "space available" basis without payment of fees, except for supplies, laboratory, or shop fees.
 Space available will be determined by the institution.
 Students enrolled for credit who elect to participate in the campus health program, student activities program, or to use the parking facilities may be required to pay the appropriate fees. - 3.
 Must meet all System and institutional admission requirements to include high school graduation, SAT scores, and Developmental Studies.

-Regents' Policies Governing the Classification of Students as In-State and Out-Of-State for Tuition Purposes
+Regents' Policies Governing the Classification of Students as In-State and Out-Of-State for Tuition Purposes b.

-- A. United States Citizens - a.
-An independent student who has established and maintained a domicile in the State of Georgia for a period of at least 12 consecutive months immediately proceeding the first day of classes for the term shall be classified as "in-state" for tuition purposes. - It is presumed that no student shall have gained or acquired in-state classification while attending any postsecondary educational institution in this state without clear evidence of having established domicile in Georgia for purposes other than attending a postsecondary educational institution in this state. - b.
 A dependent student shall be classified as "in-state" for tuition purposes if either i) the dependent student's parent has established and maintained domicile in the State of Georgia for a least 12 consecutive months immediately preceding the first day of classes for the term and the student has graduated from a Georgia high school or ii) the dependent student's parent has established and maintained domicile in the State of Georgia for at least 12 consecutive months immediately preceding the first day of classes for the term and the parent claimed the student as a dependent on the parent's most recent federal income tax return.